NACLab/ngc-museum/exhibits/harmonium/README.md

 ```
 thinning_point = 20 (how many Gibbs sampling steps must be taken before storing a model sample)
-n_samps = 20 * 20 (how many total model samples are to be collected)
+n_samps = 9 * 9 (how many total model samples are to be collected)
-burn_in = 500 * thinning_point (number of burn-in steps to take in the MCMC chain)
+burn_in = 10 * thinning_point (number of burn-in steps to take in the MCMC chain)
 ```

 where we note that "thinning" was used to obtain samples at regular intervals within the Gibbs sampling chain and burn-in was employed to reach a reasonable point within the chain (equilibrium) to obtain correct samples from the RBM's underlying distribution.
+Each Markov chain within the Gibbs sampler is initialized from random binary codes.